tfitoussi/CECsi/README.md

    source $CECSI_DIR"/bin/activate"

-3. add the alias to your `.bashrc`: add this two lines in your `.bashrc` file to launch the virtualenv with the command `cecsi`
+3. You may want to add the alias to your `.bashrc`: add this two lines in your `.bashrc` file to launch the virtualenv with the command `cecsi`

    export CECSI_DIR=$HOME"/.virtualenvs/CECsi"

    alias cecsi="source $CECSI_DIR'/bin/activate'"

+### Download CECsi (with or without virtualenv)

-4. Download and install the code
+4. Download the code

    cd $CECSI_DIR

    git clone git@gitlab.com:tfitoussi/CECsi.git

+### Finish to setup the virtualenv

 5. Add CECsi path to the virtualenv python path

    cd CECsi